zephyr-data-specs/GMNS/Specification/Signals.md

 - A controller will be associated with at least one timing plan.
 When signals are coordinated, a signal timing plan may be associated with a second controller.
 - A signal phase record indicates the ring, barrier, and position (RBP) for each phase of the signal.
 A signal phase is associated with at least one signal timing plan.
 If timing plans vary by time of day or day or week, the signal phase will be associated with multiple timing plans.
 - Each signal phase is associated with a controller and with one or more movements (for traffic movements) or links (for crosswalks) that may move on that phase.
 Similarly, movements may move on more than one signal phase.
 These are indicated in the `signal_phase_mvmt` table.
+- 'signal_detector' is an optional file for detectors (used for actuated signals)

 ## signal_controller